 Training managers and leaders

-It is essential for senior managers, not only Human Resources but employees overall to have a well-informed understanding of trans people and the barriers they experience in employment.
-Companies with no experience or knowledge of trans people have a tendency to ‘overthink’ a trans person’s identity rather than dealing with other related issues and this can waste time and resources, as well as be bad for employer-employee relations.
-If Human Resources staff have an understanding of aspects of trans people's employment experiences that have been overcome elsewhere, they will be more competent in their role of recruiting and working with trans people.
+It is essential for senior managers (not just Human Resources) to have a well-informed understanding of trans people and the barriers they experience in the workplace.
+Companies with no experience or knowledge of trans people have a tendency to ‘overthink’ a trans person’s identity rather than dealing with other related issues.
+This can waste time and resources, as well as be bad for employer-employee relations.
+If HR have an understanding of aspects of trans people's employment experiences that have been overcome elsewhere, they will be more competent in their role of recruiting and working with trans people.

 Leaders at Alcon received cultural competency training and unconscious bias training.
-Alcon Ireland has an active Diversity & Inclusion team at a site that has a calendar of events and initiates that take place throughout the year to continuously enhance Alcon’s culture.
+Alcon Ireland has an active Diversity & Inclusion team that has a calendar of events and initiates that take place throughout the year to continuously enhance Alcon’s culture.

-Unconscious Bias training forms part of the suite of Diversity and Inclusion initiatives at Alcon Ireland.
+Unconscious Bias training also forms part of the suite of Diversity and Inclusion initiatives at Alcon.
 While Bias can often be thought of as purely negative, it can be positive as well.
 As humans, we are hardwired with biases toward people like ourselves and this is known as affiliation bias.
 Unconscious Bias training helps raise awareness and increase ownership of the recruitment and selection decisions.

 Basic signs in the workplace

-Allow your employees to choose and show their personal pronouns (she/he/they) and how they would like others to address us in and outside of work.
+Allow your employees to choose and show their personal pronouns (she/he/they) and how they would like others to address them in and outside of work.
 This is a simple way to show your LGBTQIA+ employees that you acknowledge them and support them.
-The use of personal pronouns can be inserted in an email signature, companies channels such as Zoom, LinkedIn, Slack or even a business card.
+The use of personal pronouns can be inserted in an email signature, company channels such as Zoom, LinkedIn, Slack or even a business card.

-Using the appropriate language will help your trans colleagues to feel more included and respected in the workplace.
-It will also enhance the trust between your cisgender employees and them making them more comfortable and adaptable.
+Using the appropriate language will help your trans colleagues feel more included and respected in the workplace.
+It will also enhance the trust between your cisgender employees, making them more comfortable and adapt easier.

 Ensuring LGBTQIA+ employees are able to choose the appropriate gender identity is one example of how you can create a more inclusive workplace right from the onboarding stage.